 How to change your contributions

-If you want to change how much you’re paying into the Scheme, you can log into your online DC account and make any changes there.
+If you want to change how much you’re paying into the Scheme, you can log into your Retirement Savings Account and make any changes there.
 Once you have logged in, you will see a direct link on the My Pension tile.

 If you haven’t registered to review your account online, it’s a good idea to do that as soon as you can – it’s an easy and flexible way to manage your retirement savings, and make changes when you need to, no matter where you are.
 Register here.